 Studies show that erectile dysfunction can also be an early warning sign of heart disease.

 Men can get an erection thanks to proper blood flow, but this won’t happen if something interferes and hampers the blood flow.
 If a man has atherosclerosis – the buildup of plaque in the artery walls, or “hardening of the arteries” – in the arteries that supply blood to the penis, erectile dysfunction can likely occur.

-Erectile Dysfunction Treatment in Edmonds, Washington
+Erectile Dysfunction Treatment in Edmonds and Seattle, WA

 Some people might view erectile dysfunction as harmless, but it can significantly affect your lifestyle.
 ED also tells you much about your overall health, as it may be a symptom of an underlying health condition.
 Once the underlying condition is addressed and treated, the ED is often resolved.

 Here at Affirm Clinic, we are committed to helping you restore and maintain your confidence and virility.
 If you have any questions or would like to schedule an appointment, contact us today by calling us at

 (206) 231-6000 or by filling out our appointment request form online now.
 We look forward to serving you.